smeade/programming-elixir-book-notes/chapter7:ListsAndRecursion/readme.md

 ## Lists and Recursion

+Notes and exercises while reading through [Programming Elixir](https://pragprog.com/book/elixir13/programming-elixir-1-3) by [Dave Thomas](https://twitter.com/pragdave).

 ### Chapter Notes

-Is recursion as huge a deal in Elixir as this chapter makes it seem?
+I wonder if recursion is as huge a deal in Elixir as this chapter makes it seem.
 I can see how pattern matching makes recursion an attractive tool, but I can also see other options.
-Anxious to dive into some real-life Elixir code to see what happens in practice.
+This is one example of how I'm anxious to dive into some real-life Elixir code to see what happens in practice, but (for now) am comfortable going slowly through this book to get a good foundation.

 I started to think of the use of recursion combined with pattern matching as a `while` loop.